"A day in the Nineties when Grandma was a girl:

 - The 1964 musical Hello Dolly, which was based on Thornton Wilder's The Matchmaker.

-- Fallen London is set in this decade as of 2012, since the game calendar moves in real time, just 122 years behind us.
+- Fallen London is set in this decade as of 2012, since the game calendar moves in real time, just 122 years behind us; when the game originally opened it was set in the late 1880s.
 It does have quite a few features of the trope.

 - Walt Disney (born 1901) was absolutely in love with this period.
 One of his films set during this period is the animated feature Lady and the Tramp.
 His ultimate expression of it is Main Street U.S.A. in the Disney Theme Parks, a recreation of Disney's memories of his childhood home of Marceline, Missouri as it stood at the turn of the 20th Century.